SCOPE: Sequential Causal Optimization of Process Interventions: Background

 \subsection{General}

 Current PresPM approaches are generally based on two streams of research.
 The first is Causal Inference (CI), which aims to estimate the effects of potential interventions from observational data and use these estimates to guide decisions.
-This is achieved through causal learners, which are model setups designed to predict outcomes or causal effects from observational data.
+This is achieved through causal learners, which are model setups designed to use observational data to predict outcomes under an action and/or causal effects of choosing one action over the other.
 For example, an S-learner fits a single model that predicts the outcome using the intervention action as an input in addition to other features.
-PresPM approaches typically adapt causal learners to the process context by aggregating event data for use with standard CI setups~\cite{bozorgi2023CI}, or by leveraging sequential models like LSTMs~\cite{weytjens2023}.
-The second stream is RL-based, where an agent interacts with an environment that represents/approximates the real process, observes states, selects actions, and receives rewards, with the goal of learning a policy that maximizes cumulative rewards over time~\cite{ShoushResRL}.
+PresPM approaches typically adapt causal learners to the process context by aggregating event data for use with standard CI setups~\cite{bozorgi2023CI}, or by leveraging sequential models like LSTMs~\cite{weytjens2023}. \footnote{CI typically follows causal discovery, which identifies causal relationships, while CI estimates their magnitude~\cite{weytjens2023}.
+Most PresPM studies that optimize interventions (implicitly) adopt a known standard causal structure with time-varying confounders, interventions and an outcome.} The second stream is RL-based, where an agent interacts with an environment that represents/approximates the real process, observes states, selects actions, and receives rewards, with the goal of learning a policy that maximizes cumulative rewards~\cite{ShoushResRL}.

 Similar to CI, PresPM typically relies on offline observational event logs, rather than data from controlled experiments.
 This approach avoids the cost and risk associated with randomized experiments, such as randomized controlled trials (RCTs) or an online RL agent exploring a real-life environment, which are often not feasible (e.g., when testing a loan assignment strategy).
 However, observational data introduces challenges.
 Because the data reflects an existing \textit{historical decision policy} (e.g., a bank’s current loan strategy), treatment/intervention assignment is not random as it would be in controlled trials.
-This complicates the estimation of optimal actions due to potential imbalance between treated and untreated cases or strong confounding factors affecting both treatment assignment and outcomes~\cite{shalit2017}.
+This complicates the estimation of optimal actions due to \textit{confounding} factors affecting both intervention assignment and outcomes~\cite{igcnet}.
 For example, if a bank offers optional financial literacy workshops (intervention) to improve repayment rates (KPI), individuals who choose to attend may already have stronger financial habits (confounder), making it difficult to isolate the workshop’s true effect.